-Sheffield Health and Social Care NHS Foundation Trust is pleased to confirm that it is compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the patient’s overall best interest, or reflects their personal choice.
-The Trust has the necessary facilities, resources and culture to ensure that patients who are admitted to its hospitals will only share the room where they sleep with members of the same sex, and same-sex toilets and bathrooms will be close to their bed area.
-Sharing with members of the opposite sex will only happen when clinically necessary (for example, where patients need specialist equipment or when patients actively choose to share).
+Sheffield Health and Social Care NHS Foundation Trust is pleased to confirm that it is compliant with the Government’s requirement to eliminate mixed-sex accommodation, except when it is in the service user’s overall best interest, or reflects their personal choice.
+The Trust has the necessary facilities, resources and culture to ensure that service users who are admitted to its hospitals will only share the room where they sleep with members of the same sex, and same-sex toilets and bathrooms will be close to their bed area.
+Sharing with members of the opposite sex will only happen when clinically necessary (for example, where service users need specialist equipment or when service users actively choose to share).

 If the Trust’s care should fall short of the required standard, this will be reported.

-Our Commitment to Your Privacy and Dignity leaflet (PDF format)
+Our Commitment to Your Privacy and Dignity Leaflet

-At the Sheffield Health and Social Care NHS Foundation Board of Directors meeting held on Wednesday 5th June 2013 the Board was asked to note the contents of a safeguarding children summary document, and 'is assured that the organisation had met and exceeded the minimum required of it in relation to Safeguarding Children and Safeguarding Adults.
-The Board agreed to publish the summary declaration of assurance and this compliance statement on the SHSC website.
+At the Sheffield Health and Social Care NHS Foundation Trust Board of Directors meeting held in July 2015, the Board was asked to note the contents of a Safeguarding Annual Assurance Self Assessment Tool, and is assured that the organisation had consistently worked to achieve the standards required and that all staff have received a basic level of training and awareness in Safeguarding Adults, Safeguarding Children and Domestic Abuse’.

-Further information about how the Trust supports Safeguarding can be obtained by contacting Eva Rix, Safeguarding Lead on 0114 2716126.
+Further information about how the Trust supports safeguarding can be obtained by contacting Eva Rix, Lead Nurse for Safeguarding on (0114) 2716126.

-Details of how this is being achieved can be found in the Annual Report, Infection Prevention and Control 2010-2011 and Annual Programme Infection Prevention and Control 2011-2012 (Word, 703KB) which has been ratified by the Board of Directors.
+Details of how this is being achieved can be found in the Infection Prevention and Control Annual Report 2013-14 which has been ratified by the Board of Directors.

-Further Information can be obtained from Rosie Dixon, Senior Nurse - Infection Prevention and Control on 0114 2716720.
+Further Information can be obtained from Katie Grayson, Senior Nurse – Infection Prevention and Control on (0114) 2716721.